 In order to maintain consistency and the professionalism required to make quality video content, hiring a video production agency is recommended.
 But that shouldn’t mean you can’t create videos and jingles yourself; brands that encompass humour especially have the freedom to experiment in this regard.

 Like Nike, other brands also use emotion to appeal to an audience.
-Coralie Wood, a pay per click (PPC) specialist, argues that John Lewis’ ‘Monty’ Christmas advert was a perfect example o how to use emotion to increase brand awareness.
+Andy King, a pay per click (PPC) specialist, argues that John Lewis’ ‘Monty’ Christmas advert was a perfect example o how to use emotion to increase brand awareness.

 “A few years ago a lot of people would define the start of Christmas as when they first saw the Coke ad, now it’s all about the John Lewis ad.”